-One of the most enduring products of 1980s cinema, the “teen movie” genre was reinvented with 1982’s Fast Times at Ridgemont High.
-Although there have been plenty of movies about teenagers since the beginning of filmmaking, and the 1950’s and 60’s had plenty “teen movies,” but none seemed to capture the spirit of being a teenager (or at least a fantasy version of being one) until the 1980s.
+One of the most endearing–and culturally enduring–products of 1980s cinema, the “teen movie” genre was reinvented with 1982’s Fast Times at Ridgemont High.
+Although there have been plenty of movies about teenagers since the beginning of filmmaking, and the 1950’s and 60’s had plenty “teen movies,” none seemed to capture the spirit of being a teenager (or at least a fantasy version of being one) until the 1980s.

-This is reflected in the teen films that were produced in the 1980s: a lot of them have a romantic story that’s central to the plot; there are wacky hijinks the kids get into; and they exist in the safe suburbs, are mostly middle-class and above, and live a lifestyle and portray attitudes the audience could aspire to emulate or understand better in some fashion, whether socially, economically, or romantically.
+Such is life in the teen films that were produced in the 1980s: a lot of them have a romantic story that’s central to the plot; there are wacky hijinks the kids get into; they exist in the safe suburbs; the characters are mostly middle-class and above, and lived a lifestyle and portrayed attitudes the audience could aspire to emulate or understand better in some fashion, whether socially, economically, or romantically.

 Perhaps the most telling aspect of teen movies from the 80’s related to the decade was how socially sophisticated its characters were and how aware and nimble they navigated their social terrains.
 It’s because they were teenagers with the savvy and maturity of grown-ups–an aspiration teenagers have themselves.
 But this also has the fingerprints of Baby Boomers all over it: in codifying the “teen experience” on film, the Boomers also shaped the perceptions of what being a teenager was supposed to be like for the teens of the era.
 After all, it wasn’t like actual teenagers were writing and directing these films but the generation before them.

 And the teen movie is still alive and strong today, largely following the same formula that was perfected in 80s teen movies.
 Let’s break down some of the elements that comprised 1980’s teen movies to unlock their total awesomeness.